google/grr-doc/docs/developing-grr/contributing.md

   - Add a new parser to parse a new filetype, e.g. if you have a different Anti-virus or HIDS log you want to parse.

-## Contributor License Agreement
+## License Agreement

-GRR is an opensource project released under the [Apache License](https://github.com/google/grr/blob/master/LICENSE) and you should feel free to use it in any way compatible with this.
-However, in order to accept changes into the GRR mainline repository we must ask that keep a signed a [Google Contributor License Agreement](https://cla.developers.google.com/clas) on file.
+GRR is an opensource project released under the [Apache 2.0 License](https://github.com/google/grr/blob/master/LICENSE) and you should feel free to use it in any way compatible with this.
+However, in order to accept changes into the GRR mainline repository we must ask that you keep a signed [Google Contributor License Agreement](https://cla.developers.google.com/clas) on file.